lan05908/sound/README.md

 ## Description

 This is a sound visualization that will display in browser using html and Javascript.
-The libraries I use are p5.js and p5sound.js.
+The libraries I use are p5.js, p5so.und.js, and tweakpane.

 ## Getting Started